tsuyukimakoto/oozappa/README.md

 Jinja2 has inheritance template system and search template from multipul paths. fabric's upload_template accept only one template_dir string not list. __fabric doesn't assume multiplu environment__, so it's reasonable.
 Because of this, oozappa's upload_template search template path is limited only one template_dir that found filename.
 It mean that you can't store child template and parent template separately.

+## common/functions

+Call __oozappa.config.procure_common_functions__() and add commons/functions directory to sys.path for convinient to using on multiple fabric environment.

 run fabric task via web browser.
 =======